bcarpent/CS513_PA1/README.md

 shorter or longer.

 The Python socket functions will automatically raise Exceptions with helpful error messages.
-No additional error handling is required.
+Before you "ship" your code you can add a try block to gracefully handle run-time exceptions.

 The server should be run as `python server-python.py [port] > [output file]`.
 The client should be run as `python client-python.py [server IP] [server port]